Click on one of the links above or on one of the green symbols on the map below to go to information about that particular facility.

 Castile Falls Fishway #10/11 Fishway Drawings

-Lyle Falls, also known as Klickitat Falls No. 5, is located on the Klickitat River above the confluence with the Columbia River at river mile (RM) 2.2.
-Klickitat Falls No. 5 is approximately 150 feet in length and is bypassed by the Lyle Falls fishway located on the right bank.
-Data on adult fish using the fish ladder is collected daily.
+Lyle Falls is really a series of five falls located on the Klickitat River above the confluence with the Columbia River between river mile (RM) 2.0 and 2.2.
+The uppermost falls, Klickitat Falls No. 5, is approximately 150 feet in length and is bypassed by the Lyle Falls fishway located on the west bank.
+Data on adult fish using the fish ladder are collected daily.

-The Washington State Department of Fisheries (WSDF) began building the original reinforced concrete fishway at Lyle Falls in 1949.
-By 1955, more formal facilities were constructed.
-The facility is a vertical slot weir covered fishway, with a three-port entrance pool.
-Included in the fishway are trapping and sorting bays.
+The Washington State Department of Fisheries (WDF) began building the original reinforced concrete fishway at Lyle Falls in 1949.
+By 1955, more formal facilities were constructed (photo).
+The facility was a vertical slot weir covered fishway, with a three-port entrance pool, trapping and sorting bays.
 A siphon was retrofitted above the fishway to provide attraction water in the 1960's.
-Despite these efforts by the WDF, fish passage at Lyle Falls met with only limited success.
-Bedload and debris accumulations continually entrain material into the fishway, minimizing exit pool depths and increasing operation and maintenance.
-The siphon auxiliary water system designed to increase attraction flows at the fishway entrance will not hold a charge due to bedload accumulation, nor is it properly screened and configured to eliminate impingement and entrainment of juvenile fish.
+Fish passage at Lyle Falls No. 5 met with some success over the years, but did not fully function as intended.
+Bedload and debris accumulations continually entrained material into the fishway, minimizing exit pool depths and increasing operation and maintenance.
+The siphon auxiliary water system designed to increase attraction flows at the fishway entrance would often not hold a charge due to bedload accumulation, nor was it properly screened and configured to eliminate impingement and entrainment of juvenile fish.

 Klickitat Field Office